 A complete colonoscopy is important to exclude synchronous polyps and cancers, but locoregional staging is essential to guide the initial therapy.
 A digital rectal examination (DRE) provides useful information because the mobility of the tumor in relation to the rectal wall is an indication of the depth of tumor invasion.
 The DRE is particularly useful in assessing the relationship of the tumor to the levator muscle and the external anal sphincter, and deciding between the different treatment options.
 A proctoscopic examination is the best method to assess the distance of the tumor from the anal verge, the only anatomical landmark that can be seen simultaneously with the distance marks of the rigid scope.

 In addition to a thorough clinical examination, every rectal cancer patient should undergo adequate local and regional staging with the help of the best available imaging technology.4 Endorectal ultrasound (ERUS) is a useful technique for staging early rectal cancer as it provides detailed images of the different layers of the rectal wall and demonstrates the disruption of those layers by the tumor.
 Magnetic resonance imaging (MRI) is most useful for staging locally advanced rectal cancer because it provides a broader view of the pelvis and the best images of the fascia propria of the rectum.
 The new-generation computed tomography (CT) scanners also provide high-resolution cross-sectional images of the rectum, the mesorectum, and surrounding pelvic structures, and can be used for the locoregional staging of rectal cancers when high-quality MRI is not available.
 A chest x-ray and a CT scan of the abdomen and pelvis are also commonly included in any patient assessment to diagnose metastatic disease.
-Occasionally, other tests such as a ...
+Occasionally, other tests such ...